JNeuvonen/backtest-platform/README.md

-I will provide an extensive `README.md` for this project soon.
+Monorepo for algorithmic prop trading software.
+Will provide an extensive `README.md` eventually.
+The project is currently spanning 20,000 LoC.